ripter/Workshops/aframe/character-controller/README.md

 # Character Controller
 #### Inspired by [Unity Character Controller](https://docs.unity3d.com/Manual/class-CharacterController.html)

 The Character Controller is the glue the ties together several components into a controllable character or mob.
-It can be controlled by the player, but it can also be controlled from AI or even Network requests.
+It can be controlled by the player or programmatically.

 This component is more of an architecture than a specific library or piece of code.
 The idea is to make the glue code easy to write, fork, and modify to the specific game and specific need.